krgross/st512-course-notes/docs/08-BlockedDesigns.md

 Observe that the $p$-value for testing an effect of "hand" is exactly the same as the $p$-value from the paired $t$-test.
 This is not a coincidence.
 These are alternative ways of writing the same model.

 Remarks:

 *  We have fit an additive model that does not include a person-by-hand interaction.
-This is because the design is unreplicated with respect to the person-by-hand interaction.
-Although we said that biologists typically frown on using an additive model with an unreplicated two-way factorial treatment structure, it is much more common (and accepted) to use an additive model for an RCBD, thus assuming that there is no block-by-treatment interaction.
+In a RCBD, it is common to assume that there is no block-by-treatment interaction.

 * Typically we are not interested in the $F$-test associated with the block effect.
 Even if the block effect is not significant, we do not remove it from the model.
 Doing so would be tantamount to treating the design as a CRD, which does not account for the restricted randomization.

-Here is an example of a standard RCBD with one experimental factor, described in the SAS documentation for PROC GLM: Stenstrom (1940) investigated how $p = 7$ soil types affect the growth of snapdragons.
+Here is an example of a standard RCBD with one experimental factor, described in the SAS documentation for PROC GLM: @stenstrom40 investigated how $p = 7$ soil types affect the growth of snapdragons.
 To control for local fertility variations, the soils were grouped into $q = 3$ blocks.
 Average stem length of the snapdragons in each EU was recorded.
 The data are:

 ```{}
     	        Block